Roger Brown (footballer): Managerial career

 Brown began his managerial career while with Poole Town, becoming player-manager during the 1986–87 season.
 He was then signed to become manager of Colchester United in November 1987 following the sensational sacking of previous manager Mike Walker when the side were joint-top of the Fourth Division.
 From 1 January 1988 when the club were top of the league to the end of the season, Brown's team won just five games to finish ninth – the lowest position for the club in 15 seasons.
 Brown brought in his own players during the summer, only for the team to collapse to an 8–0 away defeat to Leyton Orient on 15 October 1988.
 Following this result, the U's record defeat, Brown was promptly sacked.

 Brown would later go on to manage Bolehall Swifts alongside his brother Gary from 1993 to 1994.

 Death

 Roger Brown died on 17 August 2011 aged 58 after a long battle with cancer.
-He is survived by his two children, Katie and Mark, two grandchildren Summer and Mia, and his two brothers Gary and Paul.
+He is survived by his two children, Katie and Mark, three grandchildren Summer, Mia and Olivia, and his two brothers Gary and Paul, and sister Gail.